anetczuk/LinakDeskApp/README.md

 ## Installation

-Installation of package can be done by:
+Installation of package for use can be done by:
   - to install package from downloaded ZIP file execute: `pip3 install --user -I file:LinakDeskApp-master.zip`
   - to install package directly from GitHub execute: `pip3 install --user -I git+https://github.com/anetczuk/LinakDeskApp.git`
   - installation from local repository root directory: `pip3 install --user .`

 To uninstall run: `pip3 uninstall linakdeskapp`

-Installation for development:
-  - `python3 -m venv .venv`
-  - `source .venv/bin/activate`
-  - `python -m pip install --upgrade pip`
-  - `python -m pip install -e '.[dev]'` to install runtime and development dependencies from `pyproject.toml`
-  - `src/install-deps.sh` to install runtime dependencies declared in `pyproject.toml`
-  - `src/install-package.sh` to install the package from the repository root through `pip`
-  - `src/install-devel.sh` to install the package in editable mode and install development tooling
+To install project under virtual environment use `tools/installvenv.sh` (also see [Working with venv](#-working-with-venv) section).

+Development installation is covered in [Development](#development) section.

 ## Requirements

-Before first run there is few things to configure.
-All steps can be run by calling `configure_all.sh` script.
+Before first run there are few things to configure.

-If the script fails for any reason then go through steps described in subsections below.

-### Required libraries

-- PyQt5
-- matplotlib
-- pandas
-- bluepy

-Following depndencies can be installed by running script `./src/install-deps.sh` or directly by `python -m pip install .`.

 ### System requirements